Malachov/Awesome-python-md-documentation-cheatsheet/Python/readme.md

 Or you can make account on [readthedocs](https://readthedocs.org/) - It's free.
 And the documentation will be automatically made on every github push to master.

+### Format

+**code**
+If you use one bacticks around, it will have grey background.
+If you will use double backticks around, it will be also formated as code.

 ## Snippets - examples